hkzlab/ISA_8bitNetwork_8019/README.md

 - R2: 1M resistor
 - FB1: Ferrite bead
 - ISA bracket: Keystone 9202-1, plus screws.
 This bracket is made for ISA modems, the hole will be slightly wider than an RJ45 socket.

+## Known Issues

+- I received a report of this board not allowing Sergey's Micro8088 to boot **unless the IRQ6 line is cut** on the network card.
+I have been unable to reproduce this, as the builds I completed are working fine on my Micro8088 cards, but be aware in case you incur in the same issue.

 ## Credits